A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 where ${v}_{-i}:={v} \backslash\left\{{v}_{i}\right\}$ and $s_{\mathrm{SimCLR}}$ is defined as:

-As shown in Figure \ref{fig:contrastive_self_supervised}, SimCLR defines more negative pairs to improve the sample utilization compared to InfoNCE.
+As shown in Figure \ref{fig:contrastive_self_supervised}, SimCLR defines more negative pairs to improve the sample utilization compared to InfoNCE. {However, SimCLR \cite{chen2020simple} needs a large batch size to obtain some sufficiently rich negative samples (In \cite{chen2020simple}, batch size is set to 4096).
+To alleviate the attachment of SimCLR to large batch size, MoCo \cite{he2020momentum} introduce a negative queue to store and update negative samples.}

 The self-supervised methods mentioned above are also widely applied to the training of GANs.
 Inspired by Deep InfoMax \cite{hjelm2019learning}, Lee et al. \cite{lee2020infomax} propose InfoMax-GAN maximizing the mutual information between local and global features of real and fake images.
-The regularization of discriminator can be expressed as:
+The regularization of discriminator is expressed as:

 where $x_r$ and $x_f$ represent sets of real and fake images, respectively.